vrk-kpa/suomifi-ui-components/.styleguidist/accessibility.md

 * All functionality can be accessed with keyboard
 * Keyboard focus is clearly visible
+* The element in focus is visible when it receives keyboard focus.
 * The keyboard focus order within a component is logical
 * Focusing a component or its sub-component does not cause a change of context.
 * Component has no single-character shortcuts.